earthobservatory/azure-scripts/README.md

 Some of the parameters emitted are based on the parameters set by `envvars.sh`, and may not be correct if `envvars.sh` is incorrect.

 `sh dump_parameters.sh`

+## Post deployment

+Further configuration is still required after you run either the Terraform or the shell versions of the deployment scripts.
+Some of the tasks that you need to do includes:

+1. `sds configure` and other `sds` commands to set up the environment constants used by HySDS on Mozart.
+Refer to the Manual for more instructions
+2. (Optional) Set up real HTTPS certificates instead of using self-signed ones by running `shell/https_autoconfig.sh`.
+The current script only supports DNS verification through CloudFlare.

 ## Good to knows/Caveats